gazzycodes/ailegr/UI-Progress.md

 - Added compact actions menu (⋯) in `RecurringManager` to keep list dense and avoid overflow; auto-close on outside click and after action.
 - Auto-refresh in `RecurringManager` after Force/Run Due Now and on tab visibility change; light 30s polling while visible.
 2025-08-24 — Auth & Dashboard polish
+2025-08-25 — Items & Tax panels + validations + attachments
+- New Invoice and New Bill forms now block submission when both Subtotal and Line Items are provided but do not reconcile within $0.01; toast shows exact difference.
+- AR and AP detail modals include an “Items & Tax” panel showing Subtotal, Discount, Tax, Total, Terms/Due, and line items when available.
+- AP Bills detail: shows “View Attachment” when `receiptUrl` exists and supports “Replace Attachment” to re-upload.
+- Payment rows now include a “View Source” action that re-opens the parent detail modal and scrolls to “Items & Tax”.
+- Settings → Company Information modal adds an Accounting section with a local toggle “Split AP postings by line items (multi‑account)”.
+This persists in localStorage and is honored by posting.
 - Auto-redirect authenticated users from /, /login, /register, /reset-password → /dashboard.
 - Liquid Cash Flow visualization hardened (labels from backend, better grid alignment, hover stability, thicker line).
 1M/3M request at least 6 months to preserve curve shape.
 2025-08-24 — Auth toggle UX